 I trained as an Alexander teacher from April 1992 to April 1995 at The Constructive Teaching Centre, Holland Park, West London.
 The training school was run by Walter and Dilys Carrington.
 Walter trained with Alexander from 1936 to 1939 and after the war was Alexander’s assistant from 1945 to 1955 until Alexander died.
 Walter then took over the training of teachers and continued to do so until his death in 2005 at the age of 90, providing a direct link to the source of the Technique.
 Sadly Walter died peacefully in his sleep on August 7th 2005 at the age of 90.
 He leaves an immeasurable legacy and gift to the world and will be hugely missed by all those who knew him.
 It was a tremendous privilege to have been trained by him.
 Click here to read his obituary.

-Since qualifying I have been an assistant teacher at the centre, working there on the training course and privately every Friday.
-The training course will continue under Ruth Murray, who has been Walter’s assistant director for many years, and the other full time and assistant teachers.
+After qualifying I was an assistant teacher at the centre, working there on the training course and privately every Friday until Walter’s death.
+The training course continued at new premises under Ruth Murray, who was Walter’s assistant director for many years.
+I continued to teach on Ruth’s course every Friday until 2015.

 I am a member of STAT – The Society of Teachers of The Alexander Technique.
 STAT was founded in 1958 and is the internationally recognised representative body for the Technique with affiliated societies across the world.
 All STAT members have completed a three year, full-time training with a minimum of 1600 hours tuition.
 We are fully insured and bound by a Code of Professional Conduct.